MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/information-barriers-in-teams.md

 ## Ready to get started?

 Regardless of where you are in your compliance journey, there’s plenty of compliance solutions to explore and implement in Microsoft 365.
-To learn more about information barriers, see information barriers in Teams and start implementing information barrier policies with Configure information barrier policies for your organization.
+To learn more about information barriers, see [Information barriers in Teams]() and start implementing information barrier policies with [Configure information barrier policies for your organization]().

 ## Frequently asked questions